Turkic Place Names in the Carpathians and Hungary of Scythian Times

 The name of a small mountain Tempa (1089 meters) has for the first part in the Chuvash language good correspondence: tĕm "hill, mound".
 The second part can be something like Chuv. pÿ "body, figure, growth."

-A certain lake is situated at the foot of the mountain Turkul what gives grounds to consider for the explanation of the name Chuv tără "mountain, top" and kўlě "a lake".
+A certain lake is situated at the foot of the mountain Turkul, which gives grounds to consider for the explanation of the name Chuv tără "mountain, top" and kўlě "a lake".

 Rivers

-The names of Carpathian rivers could be also decoded by means of Chuvash but phonetic correspondences wish to be better sometimes.
-However, in principle, the names of rivers must be more submitted to modifications than the names of mountains, because they are more frequently used as settlements are located mainly on river banks, not nearby mountains.
+The names of Carpathian rivers could also be decoded using Chuvash, but phonetic correspondences are better sometimes.
+However, in principle, the names of rivers must be more submitted to modifications than the names of mountains, because they are more frequently used as settlements are located mainly on river banks, not near mountains.

 The Dzembronya River, lt of the Black Cheremosh, and the village of the same name – чув. çĕnĕ "new", părănu "turn".